Queen Elizabeth II Calls A Family Meeting To Determine Meghan and Harry's Next Steps

 "This is a big, big departure from what any other royal has ever done before," said Williams.

-While Harry is currently in England to attend the talks, Meghan went to Canada, following their announcement, according to the BBC, to be with the couple's son, Archie.
+While Harry is currently in England to attend the talks, Meghan went to Canada following their announcement, according to the BBC, to be with the couple's son, Archie.

 As a family, they spent six weeks in Canada at the end of 2019 before officially returning to Britain.
 A step back had been anticipated since then, and Meghan's return to Canada has some observers suggesting that the couple may choose the country as their new home.